-- Any student who takes the Final Exam may not be granted a W for the course. - Students who have not created their MOER account and completed the syllabus quiz assignment by the end of the first day of class (11:59 pm) may be dropped from the class. - Students who do not log in to MOER and make progress on the assignments for a 7-day period may be withdrawn from the class. - Cheating on any assignment will result in an automatic zero on that assignment. - Students who do not make other arrangements in advance and do not take an exam at the scheduled time may earn a withdrawal from the course.
+- Any student who takes the Final Exam may not be granted a W for the course. - Students who have not created their MOER account and completed the syllabus quiz assignment by the end of the first day of class (11:59 pm) may be dropped from the class. - Students who do not log in to MOER and make progress on their assignments for a 7-day period will be contacted.
+If they do not reply, they will not receive an automatic withdrawal.
+Students must reach out to me, request a "W," and provide a valid reason for their withdrawal request. - Cheating on any assignment will result in an automatic zero on that assignment. - Students who do not make other arrangements in advance and do not take an exam at the scheduled time will receive an F.